vrtmrz/obsidian-livesync/updates.md

 ---

+## 0.24.1

+#### Fixed

+-   Vault History can show the correct information of match-or-not for each file and database even if it is a binary file.
+-   `Sync settings via markdown` is now hidden during the setup wizard.
+-   Verify and Fix will ignore the hidden files if the hidden file sync is disabled.

+#### New feature

+-   Now we can fetch the tweaks from the remote database while the setting dialogue and wizard are processing.

+#### Improved

+-   More things are moved to the modules.
+    -   Includes the Main codebase.
+Now `main.ts` is almost stub.
+-   EventHub is now more robust and typesafe.

 ## 0.24.0

 ### Improved

 -   The welcome message is now more simple to encourage the use of the Setup-URI.
     -   The secondary message is also simpler to guide users to Minimal Setup.
         -   But Setup-URI will be recommended again, due to its importance.
     -   These dialogues contain a link to the documentation which can be clicked.
 -   The minimal setup is more minimal now.
 And, the setup is more user-friendly.